Posts are becoming more information dense.

 Key Components of an Effective Content Marketing Framework Plan

-It’s easy to read any number of clickbait headlines proclaiming that content marketing grew a business by 10,000% in a week and start pumping out content.
+It’s easy to read any number of clickbait headlines proclaiming that successful content marketing grew a business by 10,000% in a week and start pumping out digital content.

 Okay, maybe that’s a slight exaggeration, but it still serves my point.